Energy Efficiency in Utilities

 Utility Programs Spending and Savings

-Utility investments in energy efficiency continue to grow, achieving 18% more electricity savings and 98% more gas savings than in 2011
+Utility investments in energy efficiency have grown, achieving 14% more electricity savings and 89% more gas savings in 2021 than in 2011

 DETAILS